 An investee is included in consolidation even in cases where the Company owns less than one-half of the investee's equity, when the substance of the relationship between the Company and the investee indicates that the investee is controlled by the Company.
 Control is achieved when the Company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-While the Company has only 40% equity interest in MPI, the Company has majority representation in MPI's BOD.
-The Company is also designated to appoint personnel to manage the day-to-day operations of MPI.
-Moreover, the only activity of MPI is to lease out its parcels of land to the Company.
+While the Company has only 40% equity interest in MPI, the Company is designated to appoint key management personnel who have the ability to direct the relevant activity of MPI, which is to lease out its parcels of land to the Company.
 Based on these facts and circumstances, management concluded that the Company controls MPI and, therefore, included MPI in the consolidated financial statements of the Group.